yosukekatada/msan622/homework5/README.md

 #### Interactivity ####
 - **Filtering :** You can select which variable and years are included in the plot.
-- You change the plot format between a single multiline plot/star plot and a small multiple plot.
+- You can change the plot format between a single multiline plot/star plot and a small multiple plot.